NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Money Counter.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in your choice of the Society or Thievery skill.
-You gain a skill feat: [[Feats/Eye For Numbers|Eye For Numbers]] if you chose Society or [[Feats/Subtle Theft|Subtle Theft]] if you chose Thievery.
+You gain a skill feat: [[Eye For Numbers|Eye For Numbers]] if you chose Society or [[Subtle Theft|Subtle Theft]] if you chose Thievery.
 You're also trained in Accounting Lore.

 *Source: Pathfinder: Blood Lords Player's Guide*
 *OGL*